jpaulm/javafbp/README.md

 There is also a small GitHub project called `javafbp-websockets`, which contains two generalized components supporting WebSockets ( https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API ), and a simple test component and network - it can be found at https://github.com/jpaulm/javafbp-websockets .

-Prerequisites
+Prerequisites for rebuilding JavaFBP or derivative
 ---

-The project requires Gradle for building (tested with version 2.0).
+The project requires Gradle for (re)building.
 You can download the corresponding package from the following URL: http://www.gradle.org

 Windows and Linux users should follow the installation instructions on the Maven website.